 While I previously used a time delay in lieu of a remote shutter, many phones now have the technology to recognize a pose and automatically snap a photo.
 On Google phones, this is the A (for automatic) setting within selfie mode.
 You phone’s voice assistant may also respond to commands like “Hey Google, take a selfie.”

 Avoid using a tripod in a crowded location.
-Not only is it easy for someone to swipe your phone, camera, or tripod but also because you’ll be distracted and unaware of your surroundings – which can potentially open you up to more serious personal crime.
-(Read more in my solo travel safety tips)
+Not only is it easy for someone to swipe your phone, camera, or tripod but also because you’ll be distracted and unaware of your surroundings – which can potentially open you up to more serious personal threat.

 5. Use a selfie stick